 Pretty much all dogs need exercise.
 Smaller dogs may not like to be as active, but you can still take them out with you using the right accessories.
 The K9 Sport Sack Homepage will give you an idea of the sort of tools you can use to take your dog out with you if you like to go on long walks and hikes – even bike rides!

-An active family may get on better with a bigger dog that enjoys lots of exercise, such as a boxer dog or labrador.
+An active family may get on better with a bigger dog that enjoys lots of exercises, such as a boxer dog or labrador.

 You’re Prepared To Choose A Dog Breed That Suits Your Lifestyle